Marcus-idk/TradingBot/docs/Writing_Code.md

 ---

 ### COMMENT_STYLE
-- Add docstrings/comments where they clarify intent or contracts; skip them for trivial constructors and obvious passthroughs.
-- Docstrings SHOULD be minimal: a short, stable description of what the thing does and its contract.
+- Functions and methods covered by `DOCSTRINGS_REQUIRED` MUST have a docstring; use comments only for extra intent, edge cases, or non-obvious decisions.
+- Prefer one-line, stable docstrings that describe behavior/contract; avoid narrative multi-line stories or banners that just restate code.
 - Docstrings MUST be "absolute": describe behavior and responsibilities, not how or why the code was written (no meta text like "follow Writing_Code.md" or "this was recently refactored").
-- When you need more than a one-line summary, extra explanation MUST go under a short `"Notes:"` block (e.g., non-trivial contracts) instead of free-form paragraphs.
-- Avoid long `Args`/`Returns` sections unless explicitly requested.
+- For non-trivial contracts, extra explanation MUST go under a short `"Notes:"` block instead of free-form paragraphs or big `Args`/`Returns` sections (only add those when explicitly requested).
 - Follow the surrounding file's commenting style so sections read consistently.

 # CODE REVIEW CHECKLIST